 In some cases, the factoring company may ask for a written confirmation of the verification.
-This is common in invoices whose “pay when paid” clause has been waived.
+This request is common for invoices whose “pay-when-paid” clause has been waived.

 6. Is construction factoring right for your company?

-Construction factoring helps subcontractors with cash flow problems because they cannot afford to wait to get paid by customers or GC’s.
-It will not help if your company has financial problems due to other reasons.
+Construction factoring helps subcontractors who have cash flow problems because they cannot afford to wait to get paid by customers or GCs.
+It does not help if your company has financial problems for other reasons.
 In general, you should consider factoring if your company: